hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 some time period.

 For AXoT this requirement is updated: AXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.
+The client SHOULD send the EDNS0 Keepalive option on every AXoT request sent so that the server has every opportunity to update the Keepalive timeout.
 The AXoT server may use the frequency of recent AXFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
-Note that use of EDNS0 Keepalive enables AXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 (in the absence of another way to signal the abort of a AXoT transfer).
 If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).

+Whilst the specification for EDNS0  [@RFC6891]  does not specifically mention AXFRs, it does say

+"If an OPT record is present in a received request, compliant responders MUST include an OPT record in their respective responses."

+We clarify here that if an OPT record is present in a received AXoT request, compliant responders MUST include an OPT record in each of the subsequent AXoT responses.
+Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXoT response (in the absence of another way to signal the abort of a AXoT transfer).

-An AXoT server MUST be able to handle multiple IXFR requests on a single TLS connection (for the same and different zones), as well as to handle other query/response transactions over it.
+An AXoT server MUST be able to handle multiple AXFR requests on a single TLS connection (for the same and different zones), as well as to handle other query/response transactions over it.